reza-rahim/test/README.md

 ```

 5. Set the env varaible.
 Replace the public ip.
+Accepts all the defaults from install-openshift.sh.

 ```bash
 cd installcentos/